core-wg/etch/draft-vanderstok-core-etch-latest.md

 {: artwork-align="left"}

-This example illustrates use of an idempotent modification to the x-coord attribute of the existing resource "object".
+This example illustrates use of an idempotent modification to the x-coord member of the existing resource "object".
 The 2.04 (Changed) response code is conform with the CoAP PUT method.